WebGeeSolutions/gplatform-supervisor/README.md

-# PHP 8.1 Laravel Worker Docker Container with GeePlatform
+# PHP 8.1 Laravel Worker Docker Container with WebGee Cloud Platform

 This repository contains a Docker setup for running a Laravel queue worker using PHP 8.1 with common extensions.
 The container uses Supervisor to manage the queue worker process.